BenjaminPlanterose/UMtools/README.md

 ## A word on the Beadchip microarray technology and the probes on the 450K

-The Beadchip technology is the basis of Illumina DNA methylation microarrays.
-On the one hand, it is a probe-based approach where hundreds of thousands of copies of a specific 50 nucleotide-long probes lie on the surface of silica beads.
-On the other hand, The microarray itself consists of a silica substrate with uniformly interspaced microwells.
+Initially developed for genotyping arrays, a BeadChip microarray consists of a silicon substrate with regularly interspaced micro-wells.
+Silicon micro-beads randomly self-assemble in the wells.
+Each bead is covered by hundreds of thousands of copies of the same 50-nucleotide long probe.

 During the manufacture of the chip, a total of 622,399 types of beads, each bearing a different probe, are pooled together and deposited on the microarray.
 Subsequently, beads automatically self-assemble on the microarray's microwell.
-As a result, both the order and the number copies for each bead type are random.
-To assign the correspondance between microwells and bead types, decoding is required.
-This is done during manufacture via consecutive hybridizations with other sets of probes that target the address, a 22 nucleotide-long oligonucleotide handle that links the bead to the probe (stored as a DMAP file).

 Detection of DNA methylation is done by coupling single-nucleotide variant detection with bisulfite conversion, by which unmethylated cytosines are converted to uraciles while leaving methylated cytosines unchanged.
 Two approaches are simultaneously performed on the microarray: